 MY VERDICT: Definitely recommended and I look forward to reading the other books in the series with relish.

 SENSUALITY RATING: HOT

-The Rumor series (click on the books for more details):
+Blackshear Family series (click on the book covers for more details):